thundertrick/imageNoiseAnalyst/readme.md

 #imageNoiseAnalyst

 Using OpenCV-Python to develop a toolkit for image noise analysing and help user to find solutions.
-This program is set as a tool for image processing application in my lab.
+This program is set as a tool for image processing application on  in my lab.

 ##Target
 1. DFT2 analysing (Done)